Parker Arts Shakespeare Festival

 School groups must arrive in costume at the PACE Center by 8:30 a.m. and proceed to the Event Room to drop off belongings.
 Schools will receive a packet of maps and schedules at the Information Desk and then proceed to the theater for the Opening Ceremony.
 Students and spectators are encouraged to attend the entirety of the festival in order to take advantage of the festival activities including: watching other school performances and Buskers, utilizing the selfie-station, attending workshops, and enjoying snacks at concessions.

 PACE Center Stages

-Performances will take place at pre-scheduled intervals throughout the PACE Center in the following spaces: Main Stage Theater, Discovery Labs, Creative Studio East, Creative Studio West, Event Room, and the Outdoor Amphitheater.
+Performances will take place at pre-scheduled intervals on various stages throughout the PACE Center.
 Stages will be approximately 15’x10’.
-Stage equipment will include: 1 table, and four chairs.
-Click here for a map of PACE Center.
+Stage equipment will include: 1 table and four chairs.

 Top Performances and Closing Ceremony

-Top performance results will be announced at 12:15 p.m.
-The two highest scoring middle school groups and two highest scoring high school groups, and two highest scoring soliloquies will perform on the PACE Center Main Stage at 12:30 p.m.
-These top performances will be followed by a Shakespeare scene performed by Denver Center for Performing Arts Shakespeare Teaching Artists, and awards ceremony.
-The festival will conclude at 1:30 p.m.
+Top performance results will be announced at 12:45 p.m.
+The two highest scoring middle school groups, two highest scoring high school groups, and two highest scoring soliloquies will perform on the PACE Center main stage and receive Bard’s Prize trophies, starting at 1:15 p.m.
+These top performances will be followed by a Shakespeare scene performed by Theatreworks at University of Colorado, Colorado Springs, and awards ceremony.
+The festival will conclude at 2:15 p.m.

-Parker Arts Shakespeare Festival judges are comprised of several local theater actors and directors, trained theater professionals, performing arts teachers, and community members with an extensive background in theater and/or Shakespeare.
+Parker Arts Shakespeare Festival judges are comprised of several local theater actors and directors, trained theater professionals, performing arts teachers and professors, and community members with an extensive background in theater and/or Shakespeare..